curioustorvald/Terrarum-Devlog/README.md

 ### 2019-05-30

 First working implementation of Fixtures (they spawn and emit lights).
 Actors won't disappear when the camera wraps around.

+### 2019-06-25

+Major improvements over the world accessing (pretty much most of the code depend on it) using ```sun.misc.Unsafe```, formely a 60 fps game now runs 100 fps.

+### 2019-06-25

+Fallable blocks (e.g. sands) now falls, scaffoldings doesn't get "supports" as the feature is TODO.